Microservices implementation.

 Though different, all monolithic components are interconnected and share a single code base and tech stack.
 They exemplify tight coupling, leaving no room for deviation.

-Microservice-based implementation cuts two ways.
+Are microservices worth it?
 Here’s why some sing the praises of this architecture:

 • Microservices can be load-balanced.